therynamo/docs/content/api/secret/_index.md

 title: "Secret"
 linkTitle: "Secret"
 description: >
-  Learn how to use API endpoints for secret resources.
+  Learn how to use API endpoints for the secret resource.
 ---